 You may file a notice of lien after you have provided the labor or materials.
 You have 30 days from the time the project is accepted by the mayoral agency - regardless of when your work was finished - to file your Mechanic's Lien on a public project in New York City.

-Authorities such as Transit, Housing, School Construction, etc. handle their own liens.
+Authorities such as Transit, Housing, and School Construction handle their own liens.
 You should file the appropriate documents directly with them.